adambarry/REST-APIs/README.md

 ```

 ... makes the API so much easier to work with, as you don't (necessarily) have to refresh the collection, `users` in this case and subsequently request the specific resource, in order use the new resource.

+The same principle applies to updating resources, i.e. `PUT` (and perhaps even `PATCH`), where including the result in the response from the API, removes the necessity of subsequently requesting the resource in order to get the updated version.

+### API first
+On multiple occasions, I have experienced working with APIs which clearly were made as an afterthought, and every single time, the experience has been that the said API has been incomplete - either through errors or missing functionality which would have been noticed if the API had actually been used by the developers of the whole application.
+I.e. any operations supported by your application, should be available via the API.
+Hence, I advocate for developing the API first and then using it exclusively (and extensively) by whatever application you have consuming it, as this leads to a better API in my experience.